Finite element approximation of the Levi-Civita connection and its curvature in two dimensions: Introduction

 This paper is organized as follows.
 We start by deriving formulas for the evolution of various geometric quantities under deformations of the metric in Section~\ref{sec:evolution}.
 There, the focus is on smooth Riemannian metrics.
 We then turn our attention toward Regge metrics in Section~\ref{sec:distcurv} and define the distributional curvature of a Regge metric.
 We use the results of Section~\ref{sec:evolution} to compute the linearization of the distributional curvature in Section~\ref{sec:linearization}.
-The formula for the linearization, together with the calculations from Section~\ref{sec:evolution}, provides the inspiration for our definition of the distributional Levi-Civita connection in Section~\ref{sec:distconn}.
-We study the convergence of the distributional curvature and distributional connection to their smooth counterparts under refinement in Section~\ref{sec:conv}.
+The formula for the linearization, together with the calculations from Section~\ref{sec:evolution}, {play a role in Section~\ref{sec:distconn}, where we introduce and study the properties of the distributional Levi-Civita connection.} We study the convergence of the distributional curvature and distributional connection to their smooth counterparts under refinement in Section~\ref{sec:conv}.
 We discuss projections of the distributional curvature and distributional connection onto piecewise polynomial finite element spaces in Section~\ref{sec:poly}.
 We show there that the relevant projection operators commute with certain linearized differential operators, yielding a commutative diagram of differential complexes.

-\section{Evolution of Geometric Quantities}
+\section{Evolution of geometric quantities}

 \paragraph{Notation.}

 Let $M$ be a smooth oriented manifold of dimension $d$.
 We use $TM$ and $T^*M$ to denote the tangent and cotangent bundles of $M$, respectively.
 The set of differential $k$-forms on $M$ is denoted $\Lambda^k(T^*M)$, and the endomorphism bundle of $TM$ is denoted $\End(TM)$.